BalajiKs171095/mbcrump.github.io/_posts/2017-03-18-part1-docker.md

 ## Intro

 In this mini-series, I plan to walk you through [Docker](https://www.docker.com) as I learn it.
 In short, Docker is an open-source project that automates the deployment of applications inside software containers.
-For developers, I think it can be summarized with one line: Docker automates the repetitive tasks of setting up and configuring development environments so that developers can focus on what matters: building great software.
+For developers, I think it can be summarized with one sentence.
+Docker automates the repetitive tasks of setting up and configuring development environments so that developers can focus on what matters: building great software.
 I would recommend reading this [post](https://www.docker.com/what-docker) to learn exactly what Docker is in their own words.

 A complete list of post in this series is included below :